Splitter Theorems for Graph Immersions: Introduction

-This theorem was later generalized by a significant theorem of Mader that is key in our proofs, and will be stated in section \ref{kecon}.
-The goal of this paper is to establish two splitter theorems for immersions, the first of which is an analogue of the aforementioned result of Lov\'{a}sz. \begin{thm} Suppose $G\ncong H$ are $2k$-edge-connected loopless graphs, and $G\succ _{im} H$.
-Then there exists an operation taking $G$ to $G'$ so that $G'$ is $2k$-edge-connected and $G'\succ _{im} H$, where an operation is either \begin{itemize} \item deleting an edge, \item splitting at a vertex of degree $\geq 2k+2$, \item completely splitting a $2k$-vertex, \end{itemize} each followed by iteratively deleting any loops, and suppressing vertices of degree $2$. \end{thm}
+This theorem was later generalized by a significant theorem of Mader that is key in our proofs, and will be stated in \cref{kecon}.
+The goal of this paper is to establish two splitter theorems for immersions, the first of which is an analogue of the aforementioned result of Lov\'{a}sz.

+\begin{theorem} Let $G$ and $H$ be $2k$-edge-connected loopless graphs where $G \succ H$.
+Then there exists an operation taking $G$ to $G'$ so that $G'$ is $2k$-edge-connected and $G' \succeq H$, where the operation is either \begin{itemize} \item deleting an edge, or \item splitting at a vertex of degree at least $2k+2$, or \item completely splitting a vertex of degree $2k$. \end{itemize} \end{theorem}

 In comparison with graph minors, the literature on splitter theorems for graph immersions is extremely sparse.
 Indeed, we only know of two significant papers concerning this, namely \cite{MR2216473,MR2646129}, where Ding and Kanno have proved a handful of splitter theorems for immersion for cubic graphs, and $4$-regular graphs.
-In particular, they have shown the following (see \cite{MR2646129}, Theorem $9$): \begin{thm}[Ding, Kanno\cite{MR2646129}] Suppose $G\ncong H$ are $4$-edge-connected $4$-regular loopless graphs, and $G\succ_{im} H$.
-Then there exists a vertex whose complete split takes $G$ to $G'$ so that $G'$ is $4$-edge-connected $4$-regular, and $G'\succ _{im} H$. \end{thm}
+In particular, they have shown the following (see \cite{MR2646129}, Theorem 9):

+\begin{theorem}[Ding, Kanno \cite{MR2646129}] Let $G$ and $H$ be $4$-edge-connected $4$-regular loopless graphs where $G \succ H$.
+Then there exists a vertex whose complete split takes $G$ to $G'$ so that $G'$ is $4$-edge-connected $4$-regular, and $G' \succeq H$. \end{theorem}

-Our second theorem, stated below, is similar to the first one, but is for a different type of connectivity, and generalizes Theorem \ref{DingKanno}.
-Here, $G$ is said to be {\it internally $k$-edge-connected} if every edge-cut containing less than $k$ edges is the set of edges incident with a single vertex.
-Also, in the statement of the theorem, $Q_3$ denotes the graph of the cube, and $K_2^3$ denotes the graph on two vertices with three parallel edges between them. \begin{thm} Let $G \ncong H$ be $3$-edge-connected, and internally $4$-edge connected loopless graphs, with $G \succ _{im} H$.
-Further, assume $|V(H)|\ge 2$, and $(G, H) \ncong (Q_3, K_4), (Q_3, K_2^3)$.
-Then there exists an operation taking $G$ to $G'$ such that $G'$ is $3$-edge connected, internally $4$-edge connected, and $G' \succ _{im} H$, where an operation is either \begin{itemize} \item deleting an edge, \item splitting at a vertex of degree $\geq 4$, \end{itemize} each followed by iteratively deleting any loops, and suppressing vertices of degree $2$. \end{thm}
+Our second theorem, stated below, is similar to the first one, but is for a different type of connectivity, and generalizes \cref{DingKanno}.
+Here, $G$ is said to be \emph{internally $k$-edge-connected} if every edge-cut containing less than $k$ edges is the set of edges incident with a single vertex.
+Also, in the statement of the theorem, $Q_3$ denotes the graph of the cube, and $K_2^3$ denotes the graph on two vertices with three parallel edges between them.